Ham Common, London: The defence of Ham Common

 By the late Victorian period the increasing pressures for development on Ham Common caused by the rapid expansion of building in and around London were typical of those facing commons across the metropolis.
 The Metropolitan Commons Acts 1866 to 1878 were passed to help preserve them.

 Lord Dysart and the Dysart Trustees sought to exploit the agricultural land of Ham and in particular the lammas land.
 In 1891 the Dysarts erected notices on the common warning that those removing "gravel, turf, etc without having obtained the license of the Lords of the Manor" would be liable for prosecution.
 They also erected notices on the lammas lands, affirming that 'trespassers will be prosecuted with the utmost rigour of the law'.

 The villagers of Ham contested these actions, claiming that the Dysarts removal of gravel from the common for use at Ham House was outside the manorial right, as Ham House itself lay within the manor of Petersham.
 The boards also sought to restrict the rights of the commoners and four men were arrested having sawn down four of the six offending boards.
 Their defence was led by William Harry Harland, a journalist with the Surrey Comet, and the men were acquitted, despite the prosecution being led by no less than the Solicitor General, Sir Edward Clarke QC.

-In 1896 the Dysarts promoted The Petersham and Ham Lands Footpaths Bill seeking to enclose the 176 acres of lammas lands.
+In 1896 the Dysarts promoted the Petersham and Ham Lands Footpaths Bill seeking to enclose the 176 acres of lammas lands.
 The bill was defeated by 262 votes to 118 as it was deemed to contravene the Metropolitan Commons Acts.

 In December 1896, a local enquiry was established with the Board of Agriculture to consider a scheme for the lammas lands under the Metropolitan Commons Acts.
 The Board determined that the provisions of the acts did not apply in this case.

-The Metropolitan Commons (Ham) Supplemental Act 1901 established a Board of Conservators to manage Ham Common.
+The Metropolitan Commons (Ham) Supplemental Act 1901 (1 Edw.
+7. c. xxxiii) established a Board of Conservators to manage Ham Common.